JohanChane/kissline.nvim/README.md

 - Select tab: like `<N>gt`, tablast
 - Move tab: like `tabmove`
-- Close tabs
-  - delete other buffers
-  - delete left buffers
-  - delete right buffers
+- Close tabs: delete left/right/other buffers
 - Go to the last tab: like `g<Tab>`
 - New buftabs open to the right of the current buftab.
 - Delete the current buffer automatically selects the left tab.